I came to homeschooling with different struggles and different preconceptions.

 So it shouldn’t be any wonder that we approach this homeschool lifestyle differently either.

 Some are a little more liberal, some more conservative.
 Some more regimented, some more carefree.
-Some prefers textbooks, some prefer historical fiction.
+Some prefer textbooks, some prefer historical fiction.

-But when we listen and when we speak from our hearts, we learn from one another.
+When we listen and we speak from our hearts, we learn from one another.
 We might hear a gem of help from unexpected places, and have our path move in a more peaceful, freeing, and useful direction.

 There are always gifts to be received in the nuggets of wisdom that others share when we’re open to hearing them.
 There is a wealth of experience we can tap when it’s not just coming from our story.